3 Days in Downtown Napa: What to Eat & Drink (Beyond Wine)

 - There’s an Andaz property – similar to the one I stayed in during my trip to Scottsdale – that starts from $299/night.
 Book on Booking.com or Hotels.com

-- I also found a couple of great vacation rentals: this Historic Home from $200/night, this cute cottage is walking distance from Oxbow Market from $200/night, or this Colorful Napa Townhome from $135/night is a good option too.
+- I also found a couple of great vacation rentals: this Historic Home from $200/night, this cute cottage is walking distance from Oxbow Market from $200/night, or this cute, budget-friendly studio from $85/night is a good option too.

 Day 1 in Downtown Napa